alwaysjoyal/3DBathyMapper/README.md

 Coordinate Conversion:
 Coordinate conversion is performed using the Universal Transverse Mercator (UTM) projection with the ellipsoid set as WGS 84.

+Output HTML Path:
+The generated HTML file will be saved in the same location as the application.

 Important Notes:

 Application Loading Time :  Loading the application may take up to 2 minutes, depending on system performance and file size.